Vincent Bioulès: Work

 Vincent Bioulès was one of the founders of the Supports/Surfaces movement in 1968.
 Unlike many of the other artists of the group, Bioulès never renounced the stretched canvas.
-His focus in the group was to work the surfaces and accentuate the notion of its extent rather thatn its materialtiy.
+His focus in the group was to work the surfaces and accentuate the notion of its extent rather than its materiality.

 In 1969, he founded the ABC Productions group with Tjeerd Alkema, Jean Azemard, Alain Clément and Patrice Vermeille.